deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ![Welcome to Zeppelin](images/welcome-interpreter.png)

-The following pictures show the configuration of the Cassandra interpreter:
+The following pictures show the configuration of the Cassandra interpreter.
+According to our Cassandra Deloyment, the configuration only involves the `hosts` ("cassandra") and `cluster` ("K8sDemo") properties.

 ![Configure hosts and cluster](images/cassandra-config.png)